harvesthq/api/Authentication/OAuth 2.0.md

 ### Access Tokens
 Access tokens allow your application to communicate with Harvest on behalf of your users.
 Each user in Harvest is granted a token that expires after 18 hours.
-Users also have refresh tokens that can be used to request new access tokens for up to 30 days.

 ## For Server-Side Applications